 This parameterization can revert to the multinomial distribution with sufficiently large β, i.e., Neff=N when β≫N. However, it provides an upper bound on effective sample size with lower values of β, i.e., Neff=β+1 when N≫β.
 Therefore, this parameterization could be useful whenever analysts seek to estimate an upper bound on the effective sample size for a given year.

-We have implemented both parameterizations of the DM distribution in SS (version 3.30; release date Jan, 2016), an integrated age-structured stock assessment framework frequently used to conduct assessments in many parts of the world (Methot and Wetzel, 2013).
-In the following, however, we focus exclusively on the linear parameterization (version #1), given that it more closely mimics the action of the McAllister-Ianelli iterative reweighting method.
-We leave for future research the development and exploration of more-complicated two-parameter forms for the Dirichlet-multinomial distribution, which could combine the characteristics of both versions.
+We have implemented both parameterizations of the DM distribution in SS (version 3.30; release date Jan, 2016), an integrated age-structured stock assessment framework (Methot and Wetzel, 2013).
+In the following, however, we focus exclusively on the linear parameterization (parameterization #1), given that it more closely mimics the action of the McAllister-Ianelli iterative reweighting method.
+For future research, we leave the development and exploration of more-complicated two-parameter forms for the DM distribution, which could combine the characteristics of both versions.

 Case study: Pacfic hake

-To demonstrate this new data-weighting method, we compare its performance with a recent stock assessment for Pacific hake (Merluccius productus).
+To demonstrate this new data-weighting method, we compare its performance with a recent stock assessment for Pacific hake (Merluccius productus) to other data-weighting methods.
 Pacific hake is a semi-pelagic schooling species of commercial importance to fisheries off of the US West Coast and Western Canada.
 Recent management includes an international treaty informed by annual stock assessments conducted using SS.
-Data used in the assessment includes catches from 1966 to 2014, fishery age composition, an index of abundance from ten acoustic surveys conducted between 1995 and 2013, with associated survey age-composition samples, and ‘empirical’ fishery weight-at-age data, which are assumed to be known without error (Taylor et al., 2015).
+Data used in the assessment includes catches from 1966 to 2014, fishery age–composition data, an index of abundance from ten acoustic surveys conducted between 1995 and 2013, with associated survey age-composition samples, cohort-specific definitions of ageing error that specify improved ageing accuracy with larger cohorts, and ‘empirical’ weight-at-age data calculated from all fisheries and the acoustic survey for years 1975 to 2014, which are assumed to be known without error (Taylor et al., 2015).

-Four assessment models were fit to data for Pacific hake, where each model used a different approach to data-weighting for the fishery: (i) unweighted, (ii) tuned using McAllister-Ianelli (1997), (iii) estimated using the Dirichlet-multinomial distribution, and (iv) weight of zero for the fishery age-composition data.
-Option (ii) (“McAllister-Ianelli”) involved fitting the model to simulated data, computing the ratio of input and “effective” sample size for each year of age-composition data for the fishery, computing the harmonic mean ratio among years, and then inputing this value as the a “weighting factor” for the fishery-age composition data.
-The model was then fitted to data a 2nd time, this process was repeated, and the third fit to data was used as the final estimate of parameters.
-Option (iv) specifies that the stock assessment is fitted only to abundance indices and survey age-composition data, and represents the extreme case of “zero” weight assigned to fishery compositional data.
-Preliminary exploration showed that the input sample size is approximately equal to effective sample size for survey age-composition data (i.e., the McAllister-Ianelli approach results in a ratio of 0.94, and the Dirichlet-multinomial results in a ratio of 1.00.
-We therefore chose to not down-weight the survey age-composition data (i.e., we did not estimate the Dirichlet-multinomial parameter for the survey, nor did we tune it).
+Four assessment models were fit to data for Pacific hake, where each model used a different approach to data-weighting for the fishery age-composition data: (i) unweighted, (ii) tuned using an iterative approach, (iii) estimated using the DM distribution, and (iv) weight of zero.
+Option (ii) involved fitting the model to simulated data, computing the ratio of the harmonic mean of yearly “effective” sample size to the arithmetic mean of yearly input sample size of fishery age-composition data, scaling this value by the “weighting factor” for the fishery age-composition data used while fitting the assessment, inputing this value as the new weighting factor, and fitting the augmented model to the data..
+This process was repeated two times and the third fit to data was used as the final estimate of parameters.
+The initial weighting factor was set to one and all additional weighting factors were bound by one to ensure input sample sizes were never greater than the number of samples.
+Option (iv) specifies that the stock assessment was fit only to abundance indices and survey age-composition data, and represents the extreme case of “zero” weight assigned to fishery compositional data.
+Preliminary exploration showed that the input sample size is approximately equal to effective sample size for survey age-composition data (i.e., the iterative approach results in a ratio of 0.94, and the DM results in a ratio of 1.00).
+We therefore chose to not down-weight the survey age-composition data (i.e., we did not estimate the DM parameter for the survey age-composition data, nor did we tune them).

 Simulation testing